snitko/straight-server/README.md

 Querying the blockchain
 -----------------------
-Straight currently uses third-party servers, such as Blokchain.info and Helloblock.io to track addresesses and fetch transactions info.
+Straight currently uses third-party services, such as Blokchain.info and Helloblock.io to track addresses and fetch transaction info.
 This means, you don't need to install bitcoind and store the whole blockchain on your server.
+If one service is down, it will automatically switch to another one.
+I will be adding more adapters in the future.
+It will also be possible to implement a cross check where if one service is lying about a transaction, I can check with another.
 In the future, I will add bitcoind support too for those who do not trust third-party services.

+To sum it up, there is nothing in the architecture of this software that says you should rely on third party services to query the blockchain.

 Running in production
 ---------------------